-It rained last night.
+It rained last night and there is a chill in the air.
 When I woke up and opened the blinds next to my bed, I saw that the sky was a whitish-gray.
 Clear, but no clouds.

 The leaves are still tenaciously clinging to the trees.

 We got a big wind the other day, and many blew down and are scattered all over the patio.
 When the dogs come in, so do the leaves, leaving a pattern where they walk.

 There is a chill in the air today.
 Yesterday I was wearing shorts and a T-shirt.
 Today I am wearing long-sleeved jammies.